buildpacks/docs/content/docs/app-developer-guide/export-to-oci-layout.md

 ### Skip saving your run-image layers on disk

-Before using this option we suggest to remove your local layout directory (the one configured in your pack config.toml with the key `layout-repo-dir`) and your application image folder (if you are planning to use the same folder), the reason for this is pack doesn't remove the blobs saved in the `layout-repo-dir` if you use the `--sparse` flag
+Before using this option we suggest to remove your local layout directory (the one configured in your pack config.toml with the key `layout-repo-dir`) and your application image folder (if you are planning to use the same folder).
+The reason for this is pack doesn't remove the blobs saved in the `layout-repo-dir` if you use the `--sparse` flag

 If you don't need your `run-image` layers on disk, you can skip them using `--sparse` flag in your `pack build` command invocation.